dalathegreat/Battery-Emulator/README.md

 This software converts the LEAF CAN into Modbus RTU registers understood by solar inverters that take the BYD 11kWh HVM battery

 ## Hardware requirements
-This code runs on the LilyGo ESP32 T-CAN485 devboard , see https://github.com/Xinyuan-LilyGO/T-CAN485
+This code fits on the LilyGo ESP32 T-CAN485 devboard , see https://github.com/Xinyuan-LilyGO/T-CAN485

+## Installation
+Connect one end of the LilyGo RS485 to the Gen24 Modbus Connect the other end of the LilyGo to the CAN side of a LEAF battery Wire up high voltage cable between the Gen24 and the LEAF battery Add a 12V power source to power the LilyGo and the LEAF battery (uninterruptible PSU or 12V lead acid recommended in parallel)
+Manually handle pre-charge circuit + positive/negative contactor on LEAF battery for now (circuit will be improved soon) Enjoy a big cheap grid connected battery!

 ## How to compile the software
 1. Download the Arduino IDE: https://www.arduino.cc/en/software